In this write-up, I look to answer a common question: is website flipping profitable?

 Places to Sell

 There are multiple options for where to list a site for sale.
 These are just a few options worth considering based on the site, the earnings, and the seller’s experience with flipping sites.
-Some options are more beginner-friendly, others tend to be better for experienced sellers.
+Some options are more beginner-friendly, while others tend to be better for experienced sellers.

 For a more detailed guide, check out the best website brokers.

 Flippa is the largest website marketplace in the world.
 This attracts a lot of potential buyers.
 However, since Flippa is an open marketplace with no vetting, be prepared to offer a lot of information to give serious buyers the confidence they need to make a serious purchase.